Patrick White (ice hockey)

-Patrick White (born January 20, 1989) is an American former professional ice hockey center.
-He last played with Ducs de Dijon in the Ligue Magnus.
+Patrick White (born January 20, 1989) is an American former professional ice hockey player.
+A center, he last played with Ducs de Dijon in the Ligue Magnus.

 White previously played in North America for the University of Minnesota Golden Gophers of the Western Collegiate Hockey Association (WCHA).
 Prior to joining the Golden Gophers, he played four seasons of high school hockey in the Minnesota State High School League with the Grand Rapids High School Thunderhawks.
 Although he was drafted twice by junior ice hockey teams—the Seattle Thunderbirds of the Western Hockey League (WHL) in 2004 and the Tri-City Storm of the United States Hockey League (USHL) in 2005—he chose to play for his high school instead.
-Described as a skilled forward with a good wrist shot, White was drafted in the first round, 25th overall by the Vancouver Canucks in the 2007 NHL Entry Draft, before being traded to the Sharks in 2009.
+Described as a skilled forward with a good wrist shot, White was drafted in the first round, 25th overall by the Vancouver Canucks in the 2007 NHL entry draft, before being traded to the Sharks in 2009.
 Despite promise as a first-round NHL draft pick, White never played in North America after college, instead playing in various leagues across Europe.